xojs/xo/readme.md

 Allow more extensions to be linted besides `.js` and `.jsx`.
 Make sure they're supported by ESLint or an ESLint plugin.

+### settings

+Type: `Object`

+[Shared ESLint settings](http://eslint.org/docs/user-guide/configuring#adding-shared-settings) exposed to rules.
+For example, to configure the [`import`](https://github.com/benmosher/eslint-plugin-import#settings) plugin to use your webpack configuration for determining search paths, you can put `{"import/resolver": "webpack"}` here.

 ### parser

 Type: `string`

-Tell ESLint what parser to use, e.g. `"babel-eslint"` if you are using language features that ESLint doesn't support yet.
+ESLint parser.
+For example, [`babel-eslint`](https://github.com/babel/babel-eslint) if you're using language features that ESLint doesn't yet support.

 ## Config Overrides